MicrosoftDocs/WSL/WSL/setup/environment.md

 # Best practices for setting up a WSL development environment

-A step-by-step guide to help you set up a WSL 2 development environment using Ubuntu, Visual Studio Code, Git, Windows Credential Manager, and with recommended tutorials.
+A step-by-step guide to help you set up a WSL development environment using Ubuntu, Visual Studio Code, Git, Windows Credential Manager, and with recommended tutorials for everything you might want.

 ## Install WSL

 Windows Subsystem for Linux comes with the Windows operating system, but you must enable it and install a Linux distribution before you can begin using it.

 To use the simplified --install command, you must be running a recent build of Windows (Build 20262+).
 To check your version and build number, select **Windows logo key + R**, type **winver**, select **OK**.
 You can update using the [Settings menu](ms-settings:windowsupdate) or [Windows Update Assistant](https://www.microsoft.com/software-download/).

+If you prefer to install a Linux distribution other than Ubuntu, or would prefer to complete these steps manually, see the [WSL installation page](./install-win10.md) for more details.

 Open PowerShell (or Windows Command Prompt) and enter: